Last updated: June 27, 2022

 Perhaps the most popular tourist attraction in Kiama is the famous Blowhole, which attracts thousands of tourists to this small town every year.

-And while Kiama has so much more to offer than just this sea-cave blowhole, it is indeed a very impressive sight that you should definitely put on your list of Kiama things to do.
+And while Kiama has so much more to offer than just this sea-cave blowhole, it is indeed a very impressive sight that you should put on your list of Kiama things to do.

 What many visitors to Kiama don’t realise though is that there is in fact a second blowhole not too far away.
 It’s smaller, but it’s just as pretty and without the crowds.

 You can find this “little blowhole” on Marsden Head between Kendalls and Easts Beach, accessible via the Kiama Coast Walk or otherwise Tingira Crescent (see map location).